 - Low-Impact Activities: If you haven’t been active in a long time, ease into fitness with low-impact activities.
 These help your body get accustomed to being up and moving around without putting too much stress on your cardiovascular system or joints.
 Anything that gets active is a great start to getting healthy, so find an activity you like.
 Whether you’re taking after-dinner walks, enrolling in tai-chi or yoga courses, playing golf regularly or attending water aerobics classes, start with simple, enjoyable ways to get active.

 - Get a Routine: Whether you’re content to stick with walking the dog and playing a round of golf every week or seek a more rigorous battery of activities, a workout routine is your key to staying fit.
-Consult your doctor to make sure you’re healthy enough for rigorous exercise, before starting to ramp up your efforts.
+Consult your doctor to make sure you’re healthy enough for vigorous exercise, before starting to ramp up your efforts.

 - Play it Smart: Don’t neglect your brain as you keep your body fit.
 After decades in the workforce, your mind’s probably at top shape.
 Keep it that way by staying mentally active, whether it’s by making puzzles such as Sudoku or crosswords a part of your day, or learning a new language or a musical instrument.

 Life at 55 Resort Apartments at Water Valley was developed to promote active adults’ physical, mental and social activity.
 Residents enjoy a bustling community of like-minded neighbors who look to enrich their lifestyle.

 - More than a Fitness Center: Our fitness center is ground zero for residents’ physical fitness needs, and regularly hosts spin and yoga classes.
 If you’re looking for less intense activities, our bocce ball court, outdoor swimming pool and hot tub and affiliation with Pelican Lakes Golf Club give you plenty of reasons to leave the sofa behind.